3(16), 3(21) and 3(38) Fiduciaries: What’s the Difference?

 What is a 3(16) Fiduciary?

 A 3(16) fiduciary generally handles administrative functions, such as reporting and disclosure requirements.
 A vendor who serves as a 3(16) is responsible for ensuring that the plan is created and managed according to the criteria set forth in the Employee Retirement Income Security Act (ERISA) — the law that governs retirement plans.
-A 3(16) fiduciary's duties may range from processing hardship withdrawals, creating and updating summary plan descriptions, sending participant notices and disclosures, and filing the Form 5500.
+As 3(16) services are still a relatively new service in the retirement plan world, the services offered can range from limited liability services (i.e. signing a 5500 and approving distributions) to full services including solicitation of enrollment.
+It would be important to do your due diligence on services offered.

-If the plan has no administrator, you automatically take on this role as the plan sponsor.
+If the plan does not utilize an outside 3(16) Fiduciary, you automatically take on this role as the plan sponsor.
 That means you also assume the related liability.
 You may choose to hire a 3(16) fiduciary to perform some, or all, of the role of the plan administrator.
 ERISA defines fiduciary duties for plan administrators, but it uses broad terminology.
 Therefore, the responsibilities of a 3(16) are not totally straightforward — their duties are often dictated by the plan document.
 As such, no two descriptions of a 3(16) are the same.
 In other words, a 3(16) fiduciary can fulfill a variety of administrative responsibilities.
 Less than 1% of advisers engage in 3(16) services.
 Note that, generally, a third-party administrator (TPA) may act as a 3(16) fiduciary, whereas an investment advisor can serve in either a 3(21) or 3(38) role.

 What is a 3(21) Fiduciary?